danbz/aesthetic-programming/source/README.md

 ## About the book project

-[This is the origina proposal and is a little outdated now.]
+[This is the original proposal and is a little outdated now.]

 ### Aesthetic Programming: A Handbook of Software Studies